openfga/sample-stores/stores/abac-with-rebac/README.md

-# OpenFGA Modeling Attribute-Based Access Control with Relationship Based Access Control
+# OpenFGA Modeling Attribute-Based Access Control with Relationship-Based Access Control

 ## Use-Case

-This example demonstrates how to model Attribute-Based access control scenarios purely with Relationship Based Access Control constructs.
+This example demonstrates how to model Attribute-Based access control scenarios with relationship-based access Control constructs.

 In ABAC, you make authorization decisions based on different attributes of the user, the resource, and the environment.
 Depending on the kind of attribute, you can model them pretty easily in ReBAC or not.